BlacKkKlansman: Plot

 In 1972, Ron Stallworth is hired as the first black officer in the Colorado Springs Police Department.
 Assigned to work in the records room, he tires of being bullied and applies to be an undercover officer.
-He is assigned to infiltrate a local rally where national civil rights leader Kwame Ture (a.k.a.
+His request is approved and he is assigned to infiltrate a local rally where national civil rights leader Kwame Ture (a.k.a.
 Stokely Carmichael) is speaking.
 At the rally, Stallworth meets Patrice Dumas, president of the Black Student Union at Colorado College.
-While taking Ture to his hotel, Dumas is stopped by patrolman Andy Landers, a racist officer in Stallworth's precinct, who threatens Ture and gropes Dumas.
+While taking Ture to his hotel, Patrice is stopped by patrolman Andy Landers, a racist officer in Stallworth's precinct, who threatens Ture and gropes Patrice.

 Following the rally, Stallworth is reassigned to the intelligence division.
-After reading about a local division of the Ku Klux Klan in the newspaper, he calls posing as white.
+After reading about a local division of the Ku Klux Klan in the newspaper, he calls posing as a white man.
 He speaks with Walter Breachway, the president of the Colorado Springs chapter, but soon realizes that not only did he use his real name, but he must also meet the Klan members.
 Stallworth recruits his Jewish coworker, Flip Zimmerman, to impersonate him and meet the KKK members while he continues posing as white on the phone.
 Under Stallworth's identity, Zimmerman meets Breachway, the slightly more reckless and unstable Felix Kendrickson (and later his wife Connie), and Ivanhoe, who cryptically refers to an upcoming terrorist attack.

 Calling Ku Klux Klan headquarters in Louisiana to expedite his membership, Stallworth begins regular phone conversations with Grand Wizard David Duke.
-Kendrickson suspects Zimmerman of being Jewish and tries to force him to take a polygraph test at gunpoint, but Stallworth, overhearing everything on the wire Zimmerman is wearing, breaks the Kendricksons' kitchen window as a distraction.
-Stallworth begins dating Dumas without telling her that he is a police officer.
-After passing information to the Army CID about active-duty members, he learns from an FBI agent that two members are personnel stationed at NORAD.
+Kendrickson suspects Zimmerman of being Jewish and tries to force him to take a polygraph test at gunpoint, but Stallworth, overhearing everything on the wire Zimmerman is wearing, smashes the Kendricksons' kitchen window as a distraction.
+Stallworth begins dating Patrice without telling her that he is a police officer.
+After passing information to the Army CID about active-duty members, he learns from an FBI agent that two members are personnel stationed at NORAD, a critical, high-security defense facility.